konradjk/loftee/README.md

 -   `splicing_data_location`

-Path to splice_data directory.
+Path to splice_data directory containing parameters for splice prediction models.
 Should be /path/to/loftee/splice_data/.

 -   `get_splice_features`